raywu60kg/Master_thesis/README.md

   however the sum of wholeplot and subplot equal to "q".
 * Delete the SSD "q" columns form whole plot and sup plot such that the remain design has the largest objective function value.
 * Add "q" columns from LB or GB to make the objective function value become largest from all the columns adding combination.
-  If we add columns form GB, "q" equal to qGB and a new design called mixwGB and If we add columns form LB, "q" equal to qLB and a new design called mixLGB.<br />
+  If we add columns form GB, "q" equal to qGB and a new design called mixwGB and If we add columns form LB, "q" equal to qLB and a new design called mixwGB.<br />

-when all particles finish these step, we complete the MIX operation process.
+When all particles finish these step, we complete the MIX operation process.

 ### MOVE operation:
   If the objective function value of mixwGB is the largest form mixwLB and current SSD, we replace the current SSD by mixwGB.